TahaQaiser100/Sales-Data-Analysis-Project/README.md

-Here's a sample GitHub README for your sales tracking application:

----

 # Sales Tracker

 A simple Python application for tracking and analyzing sales data.
 This application allows users to add sales records, view and filter sales history, generate a graph of filtered sales, and calculate total and average sales data.
 It also saves sales data in a CSV format for future reference.